Secure and reversible face anonymization with diffusion models: Experiments Results

-\textbf{Datasets.} We follow the experimental settings of previous work~\cite{gu2020password, li2023riddle, Yang2024G2face}.
-The method components are trained if necessary on the FFHQ dataset~\cite{karras2019style} which comprises 70,000 face images, and the method is evaluated on the CelebA-HQ dataset~\cite{karras2017progressive}, which consists of 30,000 images.
-Following~\cite{Yang2024G2face}, all the images are aligned and cropped to the size of $256 \times 256$.
+\textbf{Datasets.} We follow the experimental settings of previous work~\cite{gu2020password, li2023riddle, Yang2024G2face, yuan2025ifadit}.
+The method components are trained, if necessary, on the FFHQ dataset~\cite{karras2019style}, which comprises 70,000 face images.
+Evaluations are performed on the LFW~\cite{huang2008labeled} and CelebA-HQ datasets~\cite{karras2017progressive}, which consist of 1600 pairs of images and 30,000 images, respectively.
+In the LFW dataset, pairs of images are different images of the same identity, whereas in CelebA-HQ, all images are from different identities.
+Following~\cite{Yang2024G2face, yuan2025ifadit}, all the images are resized and cropped to the size of $256 \times 256$.

+\textbf{Evaluation metrics.} To evaluate the degree of anonymization and de-anonymization achieved by the different methods, we measure either cosine similarity or the true acceptance rate (TAR), depending on the dataset.
+For the CelebA-HQ dataset, we report cosine similarity scores, as a reference template set cannot be constructed.
+For the LFW dataset, we apply the anonymization methods to the second image of each image pair and use the corresponding first image to build a template gallery for face identification.
+Before anonymization, a cosine similarity threshold is derived from the second images such that the false acceptance rate (FAR) does not exceed $0.1\%$.
+We evaluate the true acceptance rate for this designed threshold, often denoted TAR@FAR=0.1\%.
+For all evaluations, we report results using three face recognition models: FaceNet~\cite{schroff2015facenet} trained on CASIA, ArcFace~\cite{deng2019arcface} trained on MS1MV3, and AdaFace~\cite{kim2022adaface} trained on WebFace12M.

-\textbf{Our method settings.} We adopt the unconditional diffusion model from the Stable Diffusion paper~\cite{rombach2022high}, trained on the FFHQ dataset as described earlier.
-For anonymization and reconstruction, we employ the DDIM forward and backward processes with $T=50$ timesteps, following the common convention that balances speed and image quality.
-The binary key $\mathbf{b}$ is generated by sampling from a Bernoulli distribution with $p=0.5$.
+\textbf{Our method settings.} We adopt the unconditional DM from the SD paper~\cite{rombach2022high}.
+This model has already been trained on the FFHQ dataset.
+Model weights are available \href{https://github.com/CompVis/latent-diffusion?tab=readme-ov-file#model-zoo}{here}.
+For anonymization and reconstruction, we use the deterministic DDIM forward and reverse processes with $T=50$ timesteps, following common practice in the diffusion modeling literature~\cite{song2020denoising, song2020score}.
+This choice provides a trade-off between computational efficiency and image quality.
 Facial masks are obtained using the BiSeNet face parser~\cite{yu2018bisenet}.
+We sample a 128-bit secret key $K$, \textit{i.e.} $K \in \{0,...,2^{128}\}$, and this secret key is used to generate $r \in \{-1,+1\}^{d}$ where $d = 3 \times 64 \times 64$ for the model we use.